Use a Lake County Will Attorney to Create Your Florida Will

 It’s important to regularly check who your beneficiaries are on items such as annuities, life insurance policies, retirement plans, etc. The beneficiaries for these accounts are designated separately from your will.

 How a Will Fits into Your Florida Estate Plan

 While a will helps maintain control of assets distributed after death and ensures decisions are made according to your wishes, it won’t protect your assets from creditors or probate.
 A complete estate plan contains a will and other vital documents you may need while still alive, such as:

-- Trusts to transfer and control assets
+- Revocable living trusts to transfer and control assets

 - A living will to define medical treatments during a health crisis and make end-of-life decisions